-- consuming sugary snacks causes fluctuations in blood sugar levels and provides only a short term energy buzz, and will leave you feeling even more tired.
-Instead of eating unhealthy snacks between meals, eat a lean protein snack like yogurts, nuts, seeds, and fresh fruit.
+Consuming sugary snacks causes fluctuations in blood sugar levels provides only a short-term energy buzz, and will leave you feeling even more tired.
+Instead of eating unhealthy snacks between meals, eat a lean protein snack like yoghurts, nuts, seeds, and fresh fruit.

-- performing aerobic exercise like jogging on the spot or running upstairs makes the heart work harder, increases your circulation and carries more oxygen to the brain, making you feel instantly revived.
+Performing aerobic exercises like jogging on the spot or running upstairs makes the heart work harder, increases your circulation and carries more oxygen to the brain, making you feel instantly revived.

-- another of the main causes of low energy levels is dehydration.
+Another of the main causes of low energy levels is dehydration.
 It only takes 3% dehydration for the brain to start decreasing in both mental and physical performance.
-Drink at least two liters of water each day to re-hydrate.
+Drink at least two litres of water each day to rehydrate.
 Your kidneys and skin will look better for it.

 7. Take a break